Sardines are Sustainable, Delicious, and Good for You

-Sardines -- I'm talking the fresh kind, not canned -- are one of Nature's great gifts.
+Sardines--the fresh kind, not canned--are among Mother Nature's great gifts.
 They are plentiful on both coasts, inexpensive, loaded with the omega-3 fatty acids health officials are crowing about, and they are absolutely delicious.

-Finding fresh sardines is a good reason to drop everything and call all your friends.
-Sardines rot faster than almost any other fish -- it's all those omega-3s -- so buy a bunch and eat them the day you find them, because you never know when you'll see fresh sardines at the market again.
+Finding fresh sardines is a good reason to drop everything and call your friends for a feast.
+Sardines rot faster than almost any other fish -- it's all those omega-3s -- so buy a bunch and eat them the day you find them because you never know when you'll see fresh sardines at the market again.

 Look for sardines that are clean-smelling and whole.
 Try to avoid bruised fish, and definitely avoid any fish with "belly burn," a condition where the belly is broken and the guts are starting to come out.
 This is a sign of an old fish, suitable only for salting down.

 What do you do with them?
-Why - grill them, of course.
-Wrapped in grape or fig leaves, grilled over charcoal with olive oil and lemon, fresh sardines outshine pretty much any other seafood in my book.
+One of the best ways to cook sardines is to grill them.
+Wrapped in grape or fig leaves, grilled over charcoal with olive oil and lemon, fresh sardines outshine pretty much any other seafood.

 You can also fillet fresh sardines and marinate them in salt, olive oil, and lemon juice to make a Mediterranean version of ceviche.
-This is a common way to serve sardines in Greece, Spain, and Italy.
+This is a common way to serve sardines in Mediterranean countries, where sardines are abundant at fish markets and on the waterfronts.

 Fresh sardines are also good filleted and baked.
 They go well with full-flavored sauces, especially tomato sauces.
 Spicy, citrusy salsas also work well.